 Someone with a CRM background usually has a sense of the relative levels of effort for developing various types of functionality.
 That person may also have resources from whom to get high-level time estimates.

-By considering the possible hidden costs and gaps associated with using internal staff to gather and catalog CRM requirements, an informed decision can be made as to whether it makes financial sense to hire a third party to perform this work.
+Considering the possible hidden costs and gaps associated with using internal staff to gather and catalog CRM requirements, an informed decision can be made as to whether hiring a third party to perform this work makes financial sense.